Shippable/docs/sources/platform/overview.md

 page_title: Platform Overview

 # Platform Overview
-There are a plethora of DevOps tools for provisioning, configuration management, CI/CD and so on.
-Today, majority of DevOps activities are getting automated in functional silos.
+There are a plethora of DevOps tools for provisioning, configuration management, continuous integration, deployments and so on.
+Today, a majority of DevOps activities are getting automated in functional silos making the software delivery process disjointed.
 Valuable resources and time is being spent on trying to connect these "Islands of Automation" with adhoc homegrown scripts.
-These solutions are brittle and cumbersome to create and maintain.
-More importantly they add friction to your Continuous Delivery initiatives
+These solutions are brittle and cumbersome to create, maintain and reuse.
+More importantly they add friction to your Continuous Delivery initiatives.

 So we came up with [Shippable DevOps Assembly Lines Platform](https://www.shippable.com/devops-assembly-lines.html).
 The best way to visualize the platform is to think of it as an exploded view of the cube as shown above.